AdobeDocs/analytics-2.0-apis/data-repair.md

 Completion of a repair job may take hours to days.

-## Server Call Estimate
+## Data Rows Scanned Estimate

-The /serverCallEstimate endpoint calculates the number of Server Calls for the given Report Suite and date range provided.
+The /serverCallEstimate endpoint calculates the number of data rows scanned for the given Report Suite and date range provided.
 It also returns `validationToken`, which is will be passed to `/job` in the `validationToken` query string parameter.
-The Server Call volume can be multiplied by the CPMM rate found in the Data Repair API Sales Order.
+The data rows scanned volume can be compared against the annual data rows scanned entitlement that you are entitled to, from your Data Repair API Sales order with Adobe.
+If this repair job will cause you to exceed your annual entitlement, you can multiply the excess volume by your CPMM rate found in the Data Repair API Sales order.
 This calculation provides an estimate of the cost of the data repair job.
 The date range is specified in days and is based on the time zone of the Report Suite.
 The date range is inclusive of the start and end dates for estimates and repairs.

 The `ANALYTICS_GLOBAL_COMPANY_ID` can be found in Adobe Analytics > Admin > Company Settings > API Access.
 Look for the bold text value in the second sentence.